 Our development is the third risk factor that can influence additive tendencies in people.
 The earlier a person starts taking drugs, the more likely it is that the use will become more serious as time goes on.
 Taking drugs at this point is extremely dangerous for many reasons.
 First, teens and adolescents are more likely to experiment with risky behavior.
 When drugs become involved, teens can make choices that have far reaching consequences.
 Also, their brains are not done developing.
 Drugs can cause damage and hinder their development.

 It is important to get help for someone who is struggling with addiction.
 This is usually not something that will correct itself.
 It is a serious issue that requires professional and often times medical intervention.
 Very few people are able to break out of their addiction without some kind of help.
-St. Gregory Retreat Centers is an excellent facility that can help treat an issue with abuse or addiction.
+St. Gregory Recovery Center is an excellent facility that can help treat an issue with abuse or addiction.

 Understanding addiction is another vital step.
 Loved ones also need to learn about addiction and understand their role in it.
 There are support groups for people affected by addiction.
 These can be incredibly helpful, especially when it comes to the recovery process.
 Understanding why some people become addicted and some do not is a very good start.